ErickMwazonga/sifu/Learn Python the Smart Way/map_filter_reduce/L002 - map.md

 # `map()`

-Map, Filter, and Reduce are paradigms of functional programming. <br>
-They allow the programmer (you) to write simpler, shorter code, without neccessarily needing to bother about intricacies like loops and branching.

 It works with iterables to transform an existing elements of an iterable to a new list. <br/>
 Syntax - `map(func, *iterables)`

 ## Single Iterable

 ### Example 1 - Square Items

 Square elements in list by 2

 ```py
 nums = [1, 2, 3, 4, 5]